DEFRA/cdp-python-backend-template/README.md

 This and all other runtime python libraries must reside in `requirements.txt`

 Other non-runtime dependencies used for dev & test must reside in `requirements-dev.txt`

-### Docker

-This repository uses Docker throughput its lifecycle i.e. both for local development and the environments.
-A benefit of this is that environment variables & secrets are managed consistently throughout the lifecycle

-See the `Dockerfile` and `compose.yml` for details

 ### Linting and Formatting